A man that desired to

 soldiers that had just capsized.
 Others claim he paraded in front of the

 enemy fire at San Juan Hill to calm his men before the impending battle.

 Whether he did these things or not, the stories always speak of a

 courageous man tackling every aspect of his life with vigor.
 Captain

-Buckey O'Neill led his troops at the Battle of San Juan Hill and was
+Buckey O'Neil led his troops at the Battle of San Juan Hill and was

 unfortunately killed in the fight.
 His body was laid to rest in Arlington

 National Cemetery.
 However, he will always be remembered in the town of

 Prescott, Arizona.
 People may wonder of his birthplace, but this town